A higher-order tangent map and a conjecture on the higher Nash blowup of curves: Higher Nash blowup of toric varieties

+(see the proof of Proposition 32, \cite{GT}).
+By proposition \ref{0 dim orbit}, for $m'\in B'$, $X_{\Ga_{m'}}$ has a 0-dimensional orbit.
+In particular, $Bl_I\Xg$ has an open cover by affine toric varieties having a 0-dimensional orbit. \end{itemize}

+\begin{rem} The variety resulting from the previous construction is an example of an abstract toric variety having a good action (see \cite[Section 2.8]{GT}).
+These varieties are characterized by the fact that they can be described in combinatorial terms by families of semigroups labeled by fans (see \cite[Theorem 44]{GT}). \end{rem}

-Our first goal is to show that the higher Nash blowup of a toric variety has a finite open cover given by affine toric varieties.
-To that end, we use the Pl\"ucker embedding of $Gr(D,\C^M)$ into the projective space $\Pro$.
-In addition, we need the following notation.
+In order to use the previous construction and compare it to the higher Nash blowup of a toric variety, we need to introduce some monomial ideal.
+In addition, we use the Pl\"ucker embedding of $Gr(\ld,\K^{\ls})$ into the projective space $\Pro$.
+First, some notation.